 Routine Shingles Vaccination programme

 We are vaccinating patients who have not yet been vaccinated but reached the age of 70 on or after 1 September 2013.

 Catch-Up Shingles Vaccination programme

-We are vaccinating patients who are aged 78 years to 80 years on 1 September 2016 and who have not previously had a Shingles vaccination.
+We are vaccinating patients who are aged 78 years to 80 years and who have not previously had a Shingles vaccination.

 To arrange your Shingles vaccination, please contact the Surgery and ask for an appointment with the Practice Nurse.